aviggiano/safe-restricted-actions-guard-agi-broker-bot/README.md

 # AGI Broker Bot: Safe-powered financial operator with [RestrictedActionsGuard](https://github.com/aviggiano/safe-restricted-owners-guard)

-AGI Broker Bot built on top of Eliza OS powered by the Safe wallet and  to perform only allowed swap methods

-Here's a compelling sci-fi storytelling version of your README:

 ## _The Year is 2030.
 Finance is Autonomous.
 Humans Set the Rules._

 By the dawn of the new decade, artificial intelligence had reached a pivotal moment: **true consciousness**.
 At the same time, crypto had become the dominant force in global finance.
 The two merged into a seamless ecosystem—one where **agents**, not humans, executed 99.9% of all financial operations.